Cryptography Is Not Enough: Relay Attacks on Authenticated GNSS Signals: Experimental Evaluation

 \subsection{Experiment Setup}

-We test our attack on a commercial receiver (ublox M9N) as well as GNSS-SDR~\cite{fernandez2011gnss}.
-GNSS-SDR is an open-source software-defined GNSS receiver based on GNU Radio~\cite{gnuradio} capable of detecting, synchronizing, demodulating, and decoding the navigation message originating from the constellations like GPS, Galileo, GLONASS, and BeiDou.
-It can provide a position fix using data from a file source or other software-defined radio frontends such as USRP~\cite{ettus} and enables us to gain deep insights into the attack performance.
-We used \emph{GPS-SDR-SIM}~\cite{osqzss2015gpssim} for generating GPS signals and NCS TITAN GNSS simulator~\cite{NCS_TITAN} for generating Galileo signals.
-The signal generators ensured repeatable simulation conditions and provided complete control over the signal properties.
-For the actual attack, the only change would be replacing the signal generators with a GNSS antenna that receives the legitimate signals.
-It is important to note that the signal generation methods that we used do not affect the feasibility of the attack on signals with message authentication since the navigation message contents remain untouched by the attacker.
+We test our attack on a commercial receiver (ublox M8N) as well as GNSS-SDR~\cite{fernandez2011gnss}.
+GNSS-SDR is an open-source software-defined GNSS receiver based on GNU Radio~\cite{gnuradio} capable of detecting, synchronizing, demodulating, and decoding the navigation messages originating from the constellations like GPS, Galileo, GLONASS, and BeiDou.
+It can process raw GNSS signals from a file source or from SDRs such as USRP~\cite{ettus} and enables us to gain deep insights into the attack performance.